This article was originally published on Nov. 13, 2019. It was updated on Nov. 5, 2020.

 3. Plan for impulse shoppers on mobile

-We have all heard it before — everyone is shopping on their phones nowadays, so if your site isn’t mobile optimized, you’re losing out.
+We have all heard it before — everyone is shopping on their phones nowadays, so if your site isn’t mobile-optimized, you’re losing out.
+Additionally, smartphone usage has skyrocketed as people continue to social-distance, as well as work from and stay at home.

 Recent stats from Google show that 80% of smartphone users are more likely to purchase from companies with mobile sites or apps that help them easily answer their questions.